OCAP2/OCAP/README.md

 ### **Installation**

-1. Copy the `web` folder somewhere on your computer.
+1. Copy the `/web` folder somewhere on your computer.
 The `web/static` folder's contents will be public.
-1. Add a firewall rule and port-forwarding if necessary for.
+1. Add a firewall rule and port-forwarding if necessary.
 The default port is 5000 and can be customized in `web/option.json`.
 1. Copy the `addon/addons/@ocap` subfolder to the mod directory your Arma 3 server uses.
 1. Add the **absolute path** as a `serverMod` parameter in your server start script.
 	> *for example:
 	`... -port 2302 "-serverMod=C:\Servers\Arma 3\Mods\@ocap" -cfg=myServer.cfg...`*
 1. Copy the `addon/userconfig` folder to your Arma 3 directory.
 If a userconfig folder already exists, this will simply merge OCAP's configuration data.
 If not, this will create it.
-Doing this will change your existing file, so make a backup then load your customizations into the new format if it's changed.
+Doing this may change your existing file, so make a backup then load your customizations into the new format if it's changed.

 ### **Terrains**

 A long list of Arma 3 terrains, both vanilla and modded, are provided in a link at the top of this ReadMe.
 To use one:
-1. Download the .7zip file.
+1. Download the .7zip or .zip file.
 1. Extract the contents to your `web/static/images/maps` folder.

-The 7.zip file contains a folder titled with the world name.
+The compressed file contains a folder titled with the world name.
 This folder contains a set of subfolders with tiled map images & a `map.json` file inside of it.
 Past and future recordings uploaded to this server that were played on that terrain will now display properly.
+In the future, we will look to implement dynamically generated vector tiling that will greatly increase the terrain resolution at higher zooms.

 *If someone tried to load a recording from a session played on a terrain that wasn't installed yet, the issue may persist even after installation.
 To fix this, they can clear their browser cache in order to force their system to re-download the terrain tiles from the server.
 This will be fixed in future versions.*